charlierobin/cinder-with-reactphysics3d/README.md

 The **ReactPhysics3D** site: https://www.reactphysics3d.com/ (ReactPhysics3D is a C++ physics engine library that can be used in 3D simulations and games.
 The library is developed by Daniel Chappuis and is released under the open-source ZLib license.)

-Although there’s no license/restrictions on the bits I’ve done, please note that both Cinder and ReactPhysics3D have their own licenses:
+Although there’s no license/restrictions on the few little bits I’ve done, please note that both Cinder and ReactPhysics3D have their own separate licenses:

 ## Cinder